Multijoint Routing Guide

 For routing dadoes, rabbets, and half-laps, mark a joint edge and waste area on your workpiece, as shown in the photo, and set your bit depth.
 For dadoes, align the workpiece mark with the fence dadoes, clamp the workpiece in position, and rout one pass against each guide.

 Rout rabbets, dadoes, and half laps with ease

-For rabbets the same width as your dadoes, place the end of the workpiece just over the fence dado, as shown in the photo, and rout against both guides.
+For rabbets the same width as your dadoes, place the end of the workpiece just over the fence dado, as shown in the photo below, and rout against both guides.
 To make half-laps, unclamp the workpiece after each pair of passes and slide it along the jig.
 Repeat until you rout the full width of the half-lap.